Hyperhidrosis

 Hyperhidrosis is the medical term used to describe excessive sweating.
 It can affect the palms of your hands, soles of your feet, armpits and face.
 Hyperhidrosis is caused by overactivity of sweat glands.

-Botulinum toxin type A injectables, such as Botox®, Dysport® and Xeomin® are approved treatment options for treating hyperhidrosis.
+Botulinum toxin type A injectables, such as Botox® and Dysport®, are approved treatment options for treating hyperhidrosis.
 They work by temporarily blocking the nerve signals responsible for sweating.

 Book treatment